 GBox Assist monitors driver working time and handles real-time messaging between truck drivers and shippers

 Real-time communication isn’t only driving a better customer experience.
-It’s also driving significant cost savings at Inelo, as CPU and memory usage are reduced thanks to MongoDB Realm’s efficient synchronization logic.
-And the development team couldn’t be more satisfied, as MongoDB Realm Sync scales seamlessly with demand.
+It’s also driving significant cost savings at Inelo, as CPU and memory usage are reduced thanks to Atlas App Services’s efficient synchronization logic.
+And the development team couldn’t be more satisfied, as MongoDB Atlas Device Sync scales seamlessly with demand.
 “I just have to click a few buttons in the MongoDB Cloud UI, and it’s handled,” said Grajcarek.

-“The best thing about MongoDB Realm Sync is that it just works.
+“The best thing about MongoDB Atlas Device Sync is that it just works.
 It’s fast, it’s scalable, and it’s reliable.
 That’s what’s most important to us: data syncs as expected, every time,” Grajcarek continued.
-“We plan to use MongoDB Realm Sync more and more in the future.”
+“We plan to use MongoDB Atlas Device Sync more and more in the future.”

 Maciej Grajcarek, Head of GBox Software